Substitute Care

 • the entry or participation costs for a client's eligible family member and their substitute care personnel to recreational or leisure activities

 • services that replace parental responsibilities, eg. supervision of a child.
-Refer to the Child Care Services for accidents on or after 1 January 2005 policy.
+Refer to the Support at Home policy.

 • services received by the injured person's eligible family member outside the Commonwealth of Australia